 - AAMI RDD Committee is working on a Technical Information Report (TIR) on tests used in dialysis.
-It will include information on test strips. - This presentation, and further educational information on test strips, can be found in the "Technical Support Information" section of the RPC Web site at:
+It will include information on test strips. - CMS requires documented process control - This presentation, and additional educational information on test strips, can be found in the "Technical Support Information" section of the RPC Web site at: